shoedler/slang/README.md

 - [ ] Can Probably omit OP_FINALIZE for classes?
 - [ ] Make REPL use the new compiler
 - [ ] Remove `run-old` completely
+- [x] Remove `in_global_scope` and `current_scope` from the compiler - that should be handled via the resolver.
+Currently needed for destructuring, but I think that should be possible without it.

 ## Features